-Sometimes after a day at work, my bride comes home and remarks, “it’s been a long day!”
+I remember before, there are times after a day at work, my bride comes home and remarks, “It’s been a long day!”

 For those in the southern hemisphere, theirs was the shortest day of the year.
 Not really.
 It just had the least amount of daylight and the maximum amount of darkness.

 What about those on the equator?
-I understand that they enjoyed an even 12 – 12 split of light and dark, just like every other day.
+I understand that they enjoyed an even 12 to 12 split of light and dark, just like every other day.

 So whether your day was long—or short—or the same length as all others, I hope that it was a good one.
-Mine was.